aquasecurity/trivy-operator/README.md

 * See [Contributing] for information about setting up your development environment, and the contribution workflow that we expect.
-* See [Roadmap] for tentative features in a 1.0.0 release.

 ---
 Trivy-Operator is an [Aqua Security](https://aquasec.com) open source project.